15 Powerful Ways To Treat Anxiety If You Can’t Afford Medication Or Therapy

 But you don't need to live in the country to get the benefits.
 As Lee says, "In urban settings where forests are hard to come by, hiking under trees, walking through parks or [near] bodies of water, and gardening are also beneficial."

 While you might be tempted to stay home, giving into anxiety can actually make you feel worse.
 So whenever possible, try to get outside your comfort zone and do something you wouldn't normally do — even if the idea really freaks you out.

 "Getting out of your comfort zone upends this cycle," clinical psychologist Dr. Ryan Hooper tells Bustle.
 "Maybe you take on a new challenge at work or try out a new hobby with friends.
 Either way, this new challenge can remind you about your capabilities and that 'it’s not so bad.'
 Even if you struggle with the new challenge, the fact that you put yourself out there and lived through it shows that you are capable."

-And that can do wonders for challenging your anxiety, and even help you overcome it.
-While you still may want to pursue therapy and/or medication in the future, the more you can do to fight it off on your own, the better you'll feel.
+And that can do wonders for challenging your anxiety, too, and can even help you overcome it.
+While you still may want to pursue therapy and/or medication in the future, the more you can do to fight anxiety off on your own, the better you'll feel.
 So why not try a few techniques, like yoga, going outside, or breathing exercises, and see how they make you feel?
 You may be surprised by the results.